dotnet/runtime/docs/design/datacontracts/ExecutionManager.md

 ### NibbleMap

-Version 1 of this contract depends on a "nibble map" data structure that allows mapping of a code address in a contiguous subsection of the address space to the pointer to the start of that a code sequence.
+The ExecutionManager contract depends on a "nibble map" data structure that allows mapping of a code address in a contiguous subsection of the address space to the pointer to the start of that a code sequence.
 It takes advantage of the fact that the code starts are aligned and are spaced apart to represent their addresses as a 4-bit nibble value.

+Version 1 of the contract depends on the `NibbleMapLinearLookup` implementation of the nibblemap algorithm.

 Given a contiguous region of memory in which we lay out a collection of non-overlapping code blocks that are not too small (so that two adjacent ones aren't too close together) and  where the start of each code block is aligned on some power of 2 and preceeded by a code header,